Mental health and burnout: a guide for self-employed trades

 Introduction

 Mental health is a pressing concern for self-employed tradespeople across the UK.
 The construction industry, in particular, records one of the highest suicide rates, with alarming statistics highlighted by organisations like Mates in Mind.
 Understanding the risks and finding effective ways to manage stress is vital.
+Addressing these concerns not only ensures personal well-being but also enhances professional effectiveness, creating a more sustainable work environment for tradespeople.

 The scale of the problem

 According to Mates in Mind, the construction industry sees higher rates of mental health issues compared to many other sectors.
 For self-employed tradespeople, the burden can be even heavier due to a lack of formal support structures typically provided in larger organisations.
+In 2020 alone, there were 20 suicides per 100,000 workers in the construction sector, a stark figure that underlines the urgency of addressing mental health in the industry.

 Why self-employed trades are particularly vulnerable

 Factors such as financial pressure, isolation, absence of sick pay, and long working hours contribute significantly to stress.
 Physical exhaustion from demanding tasks can also exacerbate mental strain.
 These elements create a perfect storm for potential burnout.
+Many tradespeople operate without the safety net of a regular salary, facing unpredictable income streams and the constant pressure of securing the next job.

 Warning signs of burnout